Souheil-Yazji/ReferOn/docs/master-document.md

 - FR-040: The system shall store specialist service locations as latitude/longitude coordinates.
 - FR-041: The POC may use pre-seeded coordinates instead of live geocoding.
 - FR-042: The system shall support nearest-neighbor search by distance from patient location.
-- FR-043: The system shall rank available specialists using distance and availability.
+- FR-043: The system shall rank available specialists using distance, availability, and physician-entered patient preferences.
-- FR-044: The system shall show distance and next availability in referral matching results.
+- FR-044: The system shall show distance, next availability, and preference alignment in referral matching results.

 ### 7.6 Demo Experience